 Unfortunately, yes, a water heater can burst or explode, regardless of whether your water heater is gas or electric.
 This happens when the temperature is set too high or when the pressure relief valve of a water heater malfunctions.
 As water heats up, it can turn into steam, creating pressure that is typically relieved through a pressure relief valve.
 If the pressure relief valve is blocked or otherwise malfunctions, pressure will build up in your water heater tank and may cause it to explode.

 Let's Get It Fixed!

-Our virtual experts can diagnose your issue (for free!) and resolve simple problems.
+HomeX virtual experts will assess your issue (for free!) and can resolve simple problems.